Dhritikrishna123/file-index/README.md

 - **OS:** Windows, macOS, or Linux
 - **Disk:** ~100 KB for the package

-You should see the welcome screen with command information.
+After install, running `fileindex` should show the welcome screen with commands.

 ## Quick Start